Switched (band): History

 Former bassist Shawn May, who had left the band in 2001 prior to the release of "Subject to Change", started a custom bass shop in Michigan.
 Drummer Chad Szeliga joined Leo in 2004 and then later joined popular post-grunge group Breaking Benjamin in 2005.
 Bassist Corey Lowery helped form alternative metal group Dark New Day, and later formed Eye Empire.
 Lead guitarist B.C.
 Kochmit joined then left hard rock group "Rikets" to form his own projects, called "Tinjen", "Shambella", and "My Alter-Ego Experiment."
 He was the lead guitar player in Dark New Day for a short time, and Eye Empire with Lowery and also was a member of the band Nonpoint.
 Vocalist Ben Schigel found success as a producer working with bands such as Drowning Pool, Chimaira, Breaking Benjamin, Rikets, Bleed the Sky, Solus Deus and Allele.

 With help from their first manager, Thom Hazaert, now co-president of Californian indie label, Corporate Punishment Records, the group reformed (with a modified lineup) and released their second album titled, Ghosts in the Machine on January 10, 2006.
 The two-disc album contains rarities, b-sides and demos.
 The first disc includes eleven tracks that were intended for the band's second Immortal release, while the second disc includes four live songs plus several demos and the unreleased track "She Blinded Me with Science".
 The quality of the first disc can be described as "rough" as the tracks weren't yet mastered and still in the demo phase.

 A repackaged version of Subject to Change was also released which features the b-side track "Spread", the Howard Benson produced alternate versions of "Walkaway" and "Inside" and the Rick Will mix of "Inside".
 Two videos for "Inside" are also included.

 Current status

 Switched declared a second hiatus after Ghosts in the Machine but as of January 2010, according to Ben Schigel, there are no plans to continue with Sw1tched.
 Ben Schigel currently works as a producer at Spider Studios in Olmsted Falls, Ohio.
 He has produced bands such as Ringworm, Chimaira, Bleed The Sky and Solus Deus; just to name a few.

 Bassist Corey Lowery and guitarist B.C.
 Kochmit have since formed hard rock supergroup Eye Empire with solo artist Dixie Duncan and former members of Submersed singer Donald Carpenter and drummer Garrett Whitlock.
+Lowery has also been a member of the bands Saint Asonia and Seether.

 Ben Schigel produces bands at his Spider Studio.
 He also plays drums for pop rock band SomeKindaWonderful.